CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 		 * manual_under_dev.py: This file contains the main function which fetches google news data
 		 * parse_class.py: This file contains the parser class created to parse and extract required data from the fetched google news page.
 		 * typical_parse_data.py: this is a sample file showing the fetched google news data.
 Note that this is the unparsed data.
 This contains only one line with about 4lac characters.
 This has to be opened with vim.
 Gedit may crash on opening it.
 		 * docs: This is a directory which contains documentation of the parser and main.
-Can open the page _build/html/index.html to see documentation.
+Open the page _build/html/index.html to see documentation.